fprotais/marchinghex/README.md

 ![box](https://raw.githubusercontent.com/fprotais/marchinghex/main/images/mesh_in_grid.jpg)

 /!\ Note that for hexmeshing to work the best, each point of grid should ***absolutly not*** be on the boundary of the domain.
-The given grid generator is very trivial, and doesn't account for this.
+The given grid generator is trivial, and doesn't account for this.

 # Hex meshing